 There are some great postpartum pad options on the market and knowing when to use pads and what to shop for will save you time and the hassle of trying to find the best pads when you need them.
-They can even provide some great relief, especially when you make them into padsicles.
-Yeah, that is a thing and you are seriously missing out if you don’t make at least a few to bring yourself some much-needed comfort!
+They can even provide some great relief, especially when you make them into padsicles (an absolute must-have for those early postpartum days).

 Why Use Postpartum Pads

 After you give birth your uterus begins the healing process from growing, carrying, and birthing the baby.
-Part of your uterus recovering includes repairing itself from where the placenta was attached.
-During this repairing and healing is when you experience significant bleeding, which lasts for upwards of six weeks.
+Part of your uterus recovery includes repairing itself from where the placenta was attached.
+During this repair and healing is when you experience significant bleeding, which lasts for upwards of six weeks.

 Postpartum pads are typically large overnight-style pads that you will use during the first week or two after giving birth.
 As the bleeding slows and the healing continues you can transition to your usual period pads.

 After giving birth you will likely be advised not to use tampons or menstrual cups, as the uterus and birthing canal are healing.
 Inserting anything can introduce bacteria and lead to an infection.
 It is best for your body to heal naturally.
 This means only using disposable menstrual pads, cloth menstrual pads, or period underwear during this postpartum period.

 When to Use Postpartum Pads